List of websites blocked in Singapore: Media coverage

 On 1 March 2022, the Asia Video Industry Association's Coalition Against Piracy (CAP) announced that it had obtained a court order from the Singapore High Court for the blocking of 30 illegal streaming sites and nearly 150 domain names associated with those sites.

 On 28 September 2022, CAP stated that it had obtained a further court order for the blocking of a total of 245 domain names which provided access to 30 illegal streaming sites.

+On 4 February 2026, the British Premier League obtained a court order to block access to 47 piracy websites, including RojaDirecta and Epicsports.online, streaming its content under the Copyright Act.